Intern in Ecuador FAQ

 Is there an Adelante contact in Ecuador?

-Yes – We have an on-site, 24/7 Adelante Directora for this program: Patricia Fernandez.
-She will coordinate your airport pick-up, housing, internship placement, and once you arrive, will be available for whatever else you may require during your time abroad.
-On your first Sunday in Quito, plan on a good Oreintation Session with her!
-You will then be meeting with Patricia during your first and second week of classes before your internship starts to prepare your for your first work day.
-She speaks English and you will be given contact info and emergency contact info to reach her at any time.
-Patricia has ample experience in the education abroad industry and we also have a co-Director, both are successful international education professionals.
+Yes – We have an on-site, 24/7 Adelante Director and Co-Director for this program: Patricia Fernandez and Hakan Karlsson.
+Both help coordinate your airport pick-up, housing, internship placement, and once you arrive, will be available for whatever else you may require during your time abroad.
+On your first Sunday in Quito, plan on a good Orientation Session with Patricia!
+You will then be meeting with Patricia and/or Hakan during your first and second week of classes before your internship starts to prepare you for your first work day.
+Both speak English and you will be given local contact info and emergency contact info to reach both at any time.
+Patricia and Hakan both run successful education programs all around Ecuador, think Galapagos Islands Marin tours!, and are seasoned international education professionals.